benmvp/slides/md/2015-es6-nodevember.md

 - Giving a talk to an audience w/ diverse knowledge is a fun challenge
 - For the newbies who are afraid to admit they thought ECMAScript was a skin disease, this will be a good ES6 primer for you
 - For the intermediate folks, I'm hoping I'll fill in any gaps in knowledge you may have
-- For the advanced folks who may know ES6 more than me, feel free to play "Candy Crush"
+- For the advanced folks who may know ES6 more than me, feel free to zone out on Slack
   - J/K!
 Hopefully there'll be a nugget or 3 that you can take away
   - Also, my blog goes into the nitty gritty details for all of the features